Information Literacy Program

 Library instruction is structured to meet class assignments and learning outcomes, with the exception of general library tours.
 While classes are usually taught in the library’s computer lab classroom in order to provide hands-on learning, library instruction sessions are flexible and can be tailored to meet the needs of the instructor.

-Tutorials and quizzes on basic library skills are available to every student with Blackboard access.
+Tutorials and quizzes on basic library skills are available to every student in Blackboard.
 Under "My Courses", select the "Information Management Essentials Toolkit" link, then the link for Module 2.

 Subject and Course Guides